 FACE OR BABY WIPES

-For face wipes or removing makeup buy reuseable wipes either cotton, bamboo, hemp or just a regular flannel.
-For babies use the Cheeky wipe system or an alternative re-useable wipe set up.
+For face wipes or removing makeup buy reusable wipes either cotton, bamboo, hemp or just a regular flannel.
+For babies use the Cheeky wipe system or an alternative reusable wipe set up.

-Ideally go for reuseable fabric nappies.
-However, understandably this isn’t practical for everyone so look for fully biodegradeable brands such as Mum & You or Beaming Baby – better for baby and for the planet.
+Ideally go for reusable fabric nappies.
+However, understandably this isn’t practical for everyone so look for fully biodegradable brands such as Mum & You or Beaming Baby – better for baby and for the planet.
 Result!

 Our Chrome Safety Razor is non-disposable, plastic free and will give you the closest shave possible!
 Plus we offer a blade return scheme: for every 5 blades returned to us you will get £1 off your refill razor blades!
 Cut down on water use by rinsing in a cup rather than under a running tap or shower.

 Use reusable sanitary products such as a Mooncup.
 IF you use tampons go reusable plastic-free applicator like Dame.
 Period Underwear is a great alternative to Mooncups, check out Modibodi, thanks to Rhianna for this tip!